About r4wRun

 Qualifying

-Qualifying determines the seeding order for bracket races.
+Qualifying determines the seeding order for knockout races.
 There are three qualifying methods — each one locks registrations while active.

 Time Trials